atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 L. '.
 to be excepted,, as she hated nothing fd much as the country.
 : - _. ' ■ ■ ■ • ■ S
-» ' “And pray how are yqu to fubfist,
+» ' And pray how are yqu to fubfist,
-'“Child ?"
-Said her father. — “I shall not
-“pay for your board in London."
+'Child ?"
+Said her father. — I shall not pay for your board in London."
 \ 4
 i ■ •
 r
-I : She pertly replied — “I donst Siip* i pofe.you will:. but I shall run the I st risque of providing for linyself; — I
+I : She pertly replied — I donst Siip* i pofe.you will:. but I shall run the I st risque of providing for linyself; — I
 >
-I “had much rather starve in London,
-“than live III the greatest plenty ia'the st country."
+I had much rather starve in London, than live III the greatest plenty ia'the st country."
 -0
-I i “If it is poshble for to be Such a fool, child, " Said Mr. Selby, “/ •st should be a Still greater one, to Suffer cst you to ast in So wrong headed, fo st senseless a manner.
-As your father, I “have a claim to your duty, and shall
+I i If it is poshble for to be Such a fool, child, " Said Mr. Selby, / •st should be a Still greater one, to Suffer cst you to ast in So wrong headed, fo st senseless a manner.
+As your father, I have a claim to your duty, and shall
-.1 “find
+.1 find
 *
 w
 9
 . isi
-“find a method to make you obey me, st or expest nothing more from ftsf “hands." tt s i tt
+find a method to make you obey me, st or expest nothing more from ftsf hands." tt s i tt